edyedy01/01-starting-setup/udemy-react-course-notes.md

 	        npx create-react-appp <app_name>
 	        this command will automatically download all dependencies REACT SYNTAX RULES
-		1 - L ower case markup is html and uppercase is React.
+		1 - Lower case markup is html and uppercase is React.
 The React engine uses this convention to detect custom React componnets.
 		2 - any given 'return' statemnt of a react function must only, at any given time, return one root HTML tag.
 		3 - the first line of a .js file cannot contain the keyword 'function', rather leave a blank line as the first line even though you have no imports.
 		4 - "import React from 'react';" is old react syntax, no longer necessary